 The original Subject Matter Competency Report form signed by a Subject Area Adviser is required for admission to the credential program, even if you know you already meet the subject matter competency requirement with CSET or via coursework.
 The Subject Area Adviser will forward the original SMC Report to the department of Secondary Education.

 In addition to the subject matter competency review, the adviser will administer a required writing test (see next pre-requisite).

-Must pass a writing test which will be administered by the Subject Area Adviser.
-Our recommendation is that you take the test when meeting with the Subject Area Adviser regarding your Subject Matter Competency (see pre-requisite above).
+Must pass a writing task which will be administered by the Subject Area Adviser.
+Our recommendation is that you do your writing task when meeting with the Subject Area Adviser regarding your Subject Matter Competency (see pre-requisite above).
 You will be given a prompt and will have 30 minutes to write on the prompt.
-The Subject Area Adviser will forward your written test to Secondary Education for review, and you will be notified by us via email as to the status.
+The Subject Area Adviser will forward your writing task to Secondary Education for review, and you will be notified by us via email as to the status.

 Three Letters of Recommendation

 Letters must be current (less than 2 years old).